robinrodricks/FluentListView/README.md

 When PersistentCheckboxes is _true_, the FluentListView will remember the check state of each row, and ensure that it is correctly maintained whenever the list is rebuilt or filtered.

-If an FluentListView has CheckStateGetter and CheckStatePutters installed, the PersistentCheckboxes property does nothing, since the getter and putter must already persist the checkbox state.
+If a FluentListView has CheckStateGetter and CheckStatePutters installed, the PersistentCheckboxes property does nothing, since the getter and putter must already persist the checkbox state.

 This behaviour is new in v2.5.1.
 To revert to the previous behaviour, set PersistentCheckboxes to _false_.